Morgan Stanley Raises Hyatt Hotels (NYSE:H) Price Target to $70.00

-Hyatt Hotels (NYSE:H) had its target price raised by Morgan Stanley from $61.00 to $70.00 in a research report released on Monday morning, Price Targets.com reports.
-They currently have an equal weight rating on the stock.
+Hyatt Hotels (NYSE:H) had its price target upped by stock analysts at Morgan Stanley from $61.00 to $70.00 in a report released on Monday, Benzinga reports.
+The firm presently has an “equal weight” rating on the stock.
+Morgan Stanley’s price target would suggest a potential downside of 8.59% from the stock’s current price.

-Other equities analysts have also issued reports about the company.
-Zacks Investment Research upgraded Hyatt Hotels from a sell rating to a hold rating and set a $90.00 price objective for the company in a research report on Tuesday, April 6th.
-Evercore ISI boosted their price objective on Hyatt Hotels from $80.00 to $90.00 and gave the company an in-line rating in a research report on Monday, March 1st.
-Berenberg Bank lowered Hyatt Hotels from a hold rating to a sell rating and set a $55.00 price objective for the company. in a research report on Friday, February 12th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on Hyatt Hotels from $49.00 to $69.00 and gave the company a hold rating in a research report on Friday, February 19th.
-Finally, Macquarie boosted their price objective on Hyatt Hotels from $46.00 to $67.00 and gave the company a neutral rating in a research report on Friday, February 19th.
-Three equities research analysts have rated the stock with a sell rating and twelve have given a hold rating to the company.
-The company currently has a consensus rating of Hold and a consensus target price of $62.67.
+Several other research analysts also recently weighed in on the company.
+Deutsche Bank Aktiengesellschaft boosted their price target on Hyatt Hotels from $49.00 to $69.00 and gave the company a “hold” rating in a report on Friday, February 19th.
+Zacks Investment Research raised shares of Hyatt Hotels from a “sell” rating to a “hold” rating and set a $90.00 price objective for the company in a research note on Tuesday, April 6th.
+Berenberg Bank cut shares of Hyatt Hotels from a “hold” rating to a “sell” rating and set a $55.00 price target for the company. in a research report on Friday, February 12th.
+Macquarie upped their price target on shares of Hyatt Hotels from $46.00 to $67.00 and gave the stock a “neutral” rating in a research report on Friday, February 19th.
+Finally, Evercore ISI upped their price target on shares of Hyatt Hotels from $80.00 to $90.00 and gave the stock an “in-line” rating in a research report on Monday, March 1st.
+Three research analysts have rated the stock with a sell rating and twelve have assigned a hold rating to the stock.
+The company currently has an average rating of “Hold” and a consensus target price of $62.67.

-Hyatt Hotels (NYSE:H) last posted its earnings results on Monday, May 3rd.
-The company reported ($3.57) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.33) by ($2.24).
-The company had revenue of $438.00 million for the quarter, compared to analyst estimates of $467.55 million.
-Hyatt Hotels had a negative return on equity of 8.79% and a negative net margin of 6.14%.
-During the same quarter in the previous year, the firm posted ($0.35) earnings per share.
-As a group, equities analysts predict that Hyatt Hotels will post -4.99 EPS for the current year.
+Hyatt Hotels (NYSE:H) last issued its quarterly earnings results on Monday, May 3rd.
+The company reported ($3.57) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($1.33) by ($2.24).
+The business had revenue of $438.00 million during the quarter, compared to analyst estimates of $467.55 million.
+Hyatt Hotels had a negative net margin of 59.83% and a negative return on equity of 27.03%.
+During the same quarter last year, the firm posted ($0.35) earnings per share.
+As a group, equities research analysts forecast that Hyatt Hotels will post -4.84 earnings per share for the current fiscal year.

-In other news, insider Peter Sears sold 8,856 shares of the stock in a transaction on Wednesday, March 17th.
-The stock was sold at an average price of $89.51, for a total transaction of $792,700.56.
-Following the sale, the insider now directly owns 4,599 shares of the company’s stock, valued at approximately $411,656.49.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, insider Malaika Myers sold 2,000 shares of the company’s stock in a transaction on Friday, February 26th.
-The stock was sold at an average price of $88.10, for a total value of $176,200.00.
-In the last quarter, insiders have sold 94,132 shares of company stock worth $8,153,443.
+In other news, insider H. Charles Floyd sold 58,358 shares of the company’s stock in a transaction dated Tuesday, February 23rd.
+The shares were sold at an average price of $85.39, for a total value of $4,983,189.62.
+Following the sale, the insider now owns 125,685 shares in the company, valued at approximately $10,732,242.15.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Peter Sears sold 8,856 shares of the company’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of $89.51, for a total transaction of $792,700.56.
+Following the completion of the sale, the insider now owns 4,599 shares in the company, valued at approximately $411,656.49.
+The disclosure for this sale can be found here.
+In the last 90 days, insiders sold 94,132 shares of company stock worth $8,153,443.
 Company insiders own 22.80% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-Kiwi Wealth Investments Limited Partnership bought a new position in Hyatt Hotels in the fourth quarter valued at about $3,847,000.
-Wells Fargo & Company MN raised its position in shares of Hyatt Hotels by 18.6% during the fourth quarter.
-Wells Fargo & Company MN now owns 264,399 shares of the company’s stock worth $19,631,000 after acquiring an additional 41,448 shares during the last quarter.
-Engineers Gate Manager LP bought a new position in shares of Hyatt Hotels during the fourth quarter worth about $1,617,000.
-Credit Suisse AG raised its position in shares of Hyatt Hotels by 93.1% during the fourth quarter.
-Credit Suisse AG now owns 45,444 shares of the company’s stock worth $3,374,000 after acquiring an additional 21,905 shares during the last quarter.
-Finally, New York State Common Retirement Fund raised its position in shares of Hyatt Hotels by 66.5% during the fourth quarter.
-New York State Common Retirement Fund now owns 220,812 shares of the company’s stock worth $16,395,000 after acquiring an additional 88,183 shares during the last quarter.
-Hedge funds and other institutional investors own 36.81% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in H. IFP Advisors Inc raised its stake in Hyatt Hotels by 66.5% during the fourth quarter.
+IFP Advisors Inc now owns 3,050 shares of the company’s stock worth $226,000 after acquiring an additional 1,218 shares during the period.
+Thoroughbred Financial Services LLC acquired a new stake in Hyatt Hotels during the fourth quarter worth about $366,000.
+Eidelman Virant Capital acquired a new stake in Hyatt Hotels during the fourth quarter worth about $2,131,000.
+Zurcher Kantonalbank Zurich Cantonalbank acquired a new stake in Hyatt Hotels during the fourth quarter worth about $269,000.
+Finally, Arizona State Retirement System acquired a new stake in Hyatt Hotels during the fourth quarter worth about $828,000.
+Hedge funds and other institutional investors own 36.74% of the company’s stock.

 About Hyatt Hotels